 WHO EMPLOYED JESUS?
-(Mt.21:23-27)
+(Matthew 21:23-27)

 Jesus was teaching in the Temple and what He was talking about disturbed the priests.
 They demanded to know who had given Jesus the authority to interfere in their affairs.
-Jesus never answered the question directly; but, He let His deeds show who was delegating Him and why.
+Jesus never answered the question directly, but He let His deeds show who was delegating Him and why.
 God’s people had abandoned God’s law and lost their way.
 He was sent to restore both.
 The Greek word in question is “exousian.”
 The word grants powers to a human that are equal to God’s power.
 By itself, the term is difficult to explain.
 It has to be treated in a larger context and that is precisely what the Evangelist John has done.
 In our rendition, we shall use the Greek “exousian” instead of our English equivalents like power, authority or right, because the Greek includes all of these and much more.
-“To his own he came, and his own accepted him not; but everyone that accepted him, that believes in his name, he will enable (exousian) to become children of God – not by a bloodline, nor by the will of the flesh or the will of man but begotten of God” (Jn.1:11-13).
+“To his own he came, and his own accepted him not; but everyone that accepted him, that believes in his name, he will enable (exousian) to become children of God – not by a bloodline, nor by the will of the flesh or the will of man but begotten of God” (John 1:11-13).